Services and Contacts

 State grants and State Revolving Fund (SRF) loans for water and wastewater collection, distribution and treatment systems.

-- Prioritization of wastewater projects, and preparation and distribution of the Clean Water Intended Use Plan.
+- Prioritization of applications, and preparation and distribution of the Clean Water and Drinking Water Intended Use Plans.

 - Coordination of water and wastewater grant and loan projects